alimkoca/tidyup/README.md

 ## tidyup

-This tool is moving and categorizing your files into folders automatically and setting up your home directory
+This tool is automatically moving and categorizing your files into main folders and setting up your home directory

 ```
 /home/a.rs